Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Results

-{\bf SAW/SPR measurements} Once the mass sensitivity of the SAW device is calibrated, the combined SAW and SPR measurements are used to monitor protein adsorption and extract the physical properties of the resulting films.
-Collagen and fibrinogen adsorption were performed on methyl-terminated surfaces of the SAW/SPR device at concentrations of 30 or 300~$\mu$g/ml and 46 or 460~$\mu$g/ml respectively.
-The sequence of solutions brought in contact with the sensing surface was successively PBS (or PBS-water-PBS), protein in PBS, PBS, water and finally PBS.
-Figure \ref{col} displays a typical signal observed during collagen adsorption on an hydrophobic surface, for (a) 300~$\mu$g/ml and (b) 30~$\mu$g/ml bulk concentrations.
-Immediately after the conditioning with the collagen solution, both SAW and SPR show a clear response, reaching after about one hour a clear plateau or a beginning of a plateau, depending on the conditioning collagen concentration.
-The curved shapes of the SAW and SPR responses in function of time are characteristic of a langmuir adsorption isotherm and seem to be qualitatively similar for the two techniques.
-In relation to the time required to reach the plateau, the response kinetics are also clearly dependent on the collagen concentration used, the most concentrated solution inducing a faster response, which is expected from thermodynamics.
-The SAW and SPR shifts at the end of the adsorption with a collagen concentration of 30~$\mu$g/ml were respectively 17.0$\pm$0.7~$^o$ and 0.39$\pm 0.07$~$^o$, while a concentration of 300~$\mu$g/ml lead to 19.2$\pm$0.5~$^o$ and 0.65$\pm 0.1$~$^o$ for SAW and SPR respectively.
-Adding PBS, after collagen conditioning, resulted in very small loss ($<1$~$^o$ for SAW and $<0.05$~$^o$ for SPR) of the response, stable with time, and subsequent washing by water and PBS again provoked no signal change.
+The SAW and SPR shifts at the end of the adsorption with a collagen concentration of 30~$\mu$g/ml were respectively 17.0$\pm$0.7~$^\circ$ and 0.39$\pm 0.07$~$^\circ$, while a concentration of 300~$\mu$g/ml lead to 19.2$\pm$0.5~$^\circ$ and 0.65$\pm 0.1$~$^\circ$ for SAW and SPR respectively.
+Adding PBS, after collagen conditioning, resulted in very small loss ($<1$~$^\circ$ for SAW and $<0.05$~$^\circ$ for SPR) of the response, stable with time, and subsequent washing by water and PBS again provoked no signal change.
 This means that molecules do not desorb with time once adsorbed on the substrate.
-The SAW phase shift is converted to a frequency shift by using the locally linear phase to frequency relationship as observed on the Bode plot displayed by the network analyzer -- in our case the conversion factor is 1680~Hz/$^o$, and is then translated into a bound mass thanks to the calibrated sensitivities -- in our case 165~g/cm$^2$ or 145~g/cm$^2$ depending on the SAW device being used.
+The SAW phase to frequency conversion factor as observed on the Bode plot is 1680~Hz/$^\circ$: the resulting frequency variation is translated into a bound mass thanks to the calibrated sensitivities -- in our case 165~g/cm$^2$ or 145~g/cm$^2$ depending on the SAW device being used.
 The resulting hydrated collagen adsorbed films are estimated to weight 1.75$\pm$0.15 and 2.10$\pm$0.20~$\mu$g/cm$^2$ for the 30 and 300~$\mu$g/ml solutions respectively.
-Fig. \ref{fb} displays a similar measurement on 460~$\mu$g/ml fibrinogen.
-A similar sequence of conditioning steps as previously presented for collagen were applied.
-PBS washing results in a stable loss of response attributable, like for collagen, to a loss of fibrinogen molecules physisorbed to the adsorbed film.
-There is again no significant desorption of adsorbed molecules.
-The observed shifts resulting from fibrinogen adsorption were 14.0$\pm$0.7~$^o$ and 0.65$\pm$0.1~$^o$ for SAW and SPR respectively.
-For SAW, using the same relations as was presented for collagen, the surface density of the hydrated fibrinogen films were estimated to be 0.75$\pm$0.1 and 1.5$\pm$0.3~$\mu$g/cm$^2$ for 46 and 460~$\mu$g/ml concentrations respectively.